 “No act of kindness, no matter how small, is every wasted” I spotted this quote on the lion pictured below.
 Something I snapped whilst in Singapore and I just love it!
 The silver lining from all the craziness over the last year, is there has been great kindness shown to me and the people I love.
 And I’m so grateful.
 From the text from one of my dad’s neighbours to say they would see to him if ever I couldn’t, my best friend’s daily phone calls and shopping drop off’s, the lovely people that wave to me when I’m out on a run, the smiley post office lady, our helpful and happy post girl, the gorgeous girls at the farm shop (who pop our order in the boot of the car every Saturday), our neighbour that has dropped gluten free goodies and prescriptions off on the doorstep, my friend, who came to the rescue in picking up a turkey joint for me just before Christmas, friends that get and support me (tagging me to let me know about gluten free products and recipes to check out),… and it goes on.
 Thank you.
 Your kindness means so much.

-Sunshine, blue skies and a gentle breeze is the sort of weather I cannot get enough.
+Sunshine, blue skies and a gentle breeze is the sort of weather I cannot get enough of.
 And we had plenty of weather like that in the UK last year.
 The sunny days and light nights were at real tonic and gave me the chance to enjoy my morning coffee and toast in the garden, get out for walks and stand on my dad’s drive in the evening and chat, for just that little bit longer.

 Getting out for a run